NY SMART I-Corridor Tech Hub

 Media Contact: Joseph Stefko ([email protected])

-• Establish a supply chain network that expands capacity of existing and potential suppliers through scaling manufacturing support;
+• Establishing a supply chain network that expands capacity of existing and potential suppliers through scaling manufacturing support;

-• Close critical gaps in upskilling, hiring, and retention of predominantly middle-skilled positions in semiconductor-specific roles through workforce development programs;
+• Closing critical gaps in upskilling, hiring, and retention of predominantly middle-skilled positions in semiconductor-specific roles through workforce development programs;

-• Create a one-stop-shop for access to regional semiconductor research and development assets, which will facilitate collaboration across research institutions and stimulate innovation in semiconductor manufacturing and commercialization of new technology;
+• Increasing access to regional semiconductor research and development assets, which will facilitate collaboration across research institutions and stimulate innovation in semiconductor manufacturing and commercialization of new technology;

-• Integrate governance support throughout all components of the Tech Hub to provide management, targeted engagement with federal and other stakeholders, industry engagement, equity efforts, and stewardship of discretionary impact funding.
+• Integrating consortium-wide strategy support throughout all components of the Tech Hub to provide management of targeted stakeholder engagement, industry engagement, equity efforts, and stewardship of discretionary impact funding.

-To ensure that the impacts of the Tech Hub projects benefit the entire region, the consortium is committed to building off proven workforce development models to engage and serve under-represented communities, investing in women- and minority-owned businesses, and supporting startups led by founders from under-represented backgrounds.
+To ensure that the impacts of the Tech Hub projects benefit the entire region, the consortium is committed to building off proven workforce development models to engage and serve under-represented communities, and support startups led by founders from under-represented backgrounds.

 Additional Designations Earned in Region